How Interest Rates Affect Student Loans (and How You Can Use Them Wisely)

 Due to another late-year Federal Reserve cut to interest rates, lenders have reduced student loan refinance rates to a near historic low, as noted in Forbes on October 22, 2019.
 The one universal truth about refinancing student loans is that you should never do it if your interest rate will go up.
 That still holds true, so if your credit score has recently plummeted and your current interest rates are already pretty good, then today’s attractive refinance rates may not be enough to overcome your bad credit.

-The attractive interest rates do mean that it’s a perfect time to check what your current interest rate is, and then see how much U-fi might be able to save you (in as little as two minutes).
+The attractive interest rates do mean that it’s a perfect time to check what your current interest rate is, and then see how much U-fi From Nelnet might be able to save you (in as little as two minutes).
 You should always consider your situation and what sorts of borrower protections you may need.
 For example, if your income or job isn’t stable and you may need the flexibility of income-driven repayment plans, then at least consider leaving your federal student loans out of a refinance loan so you don’t lose those borrower benefits.
 You may want to consult our When to and When Not to Refinance Student Loans blog post again.

 Take Control of Your Repayment Strategy with Refinancing

 If it makes sense for you, refinancing your student loans at a lower interest rate offers you the opportunity to take control of your repayment strategy.
 Choose lower monthly payments and use your money for what matters most to you.
 Or, keep the same monthly payment you have now, but be debt-free sooner by taking advantage of today’s lower refinance rates.